 All of our sites have free entry to Leeds LEA and SEN schools.
 So, Leeds LEA and SEN schools can run a self-led visit to all sites free of charge.
-We charge a 50p per pupil entrance charge for non-Leeds schools (including Academies) at Abbey House, Armley Mills, Thwaite Mills and Temple Newsam House.
+We charge a 50p per pupil entrance charge for non-Leeds schools (including Academies) at Abbey House, Armley Mills and Thwaite Mills.
+Temple Newsam House charges £1 per pupil entrance for non-Leeds LEA schools.
 Lotherton Hall charges £1 per pupil entrance for non-Leeds schools, including entrance to the Bird Garden.

 From September 2012, our workshop charges for one class (either on site or as outreach) are: £55 for a two-hour workshop and £110 for a full day workshop.
 Occasionally, we are able to subsidise workshops.
 Please ask for details.